 I won’t reveal too much at this stage as I have no idea how long this will take me to complete, but I have begun work on a kind-of sequel to Party Members.
 Except it isn’t really.
 Yet it kinda is.
 It’s hard to describe.
 It probably won’t result in a full-length novel, and it’s also a straight-up horror rather than the dark comedy that was Party Members.

-Working title is either The Shadow over Kezhankou or The Milk Factory depending on how I feel on any given day.
-The former title should provide clues to any Lovecraft fans out there as to what the story is about, though don’t expect any fish people.
+Working title is either Leftovers or The Milk Factory depending on how I feel on any given day.
+Another working title I have but am keeping secret for now would provide clues to any Lovecraft fans out there as to what the story is about, though don’t expect any fish people.
 These Deep Ones are a different breed entirely.

 The Adventures of Tim Budong

 And finally, in the tradition of the light-hearted “and finally” moments that used to end news broadcasts in the UK, something a bit fluffier.
 I’ve been messing around with the Twine engine and have outlined a “Choose Your Own Adventure” style game about a naive young English teacher who just arrives in China.
 I’ll probably never finish this, but if I did you can expect lots of this type of thing:

 It’s Friday morning and the Foreign Liaison Officer at Happy Giraffe School suddenly announces that you will need to work over the weekend because the bastard son of a fuerdai scumbag needs to cram for his exams.

 - Happily agree as you believe in helping the future generations of China in their quest to stand up and integrate with the world?

 - Knock back the emergency bottle of erguotou that you keep in your drawer for such occasions and make a mental note to go for a happy-ending massage once this is all over?